 The updated model parameters of the magnetospheric field and RMSs are also listed in Table 1 together with those of Khurana's (1997) common model.
 Comparison of the magnetospheric magnetic data with the model predictions is shown in Figure 2b.
-B_r and B_φ show periodic variations associated with Jupiter's rotation and B_θ represents a northward magnetic field by eastward electric currents within the current sheet.
-The updated model fits the observed data well except for a fluctuation seen at around 90 R_J , which implies a possible detection of a dynamic event in the pre-dawn magnetosphere.
-We will argue the implication of this in the next section.
+B_r and B{φ} show periodic variations associated with Jupiter's rotation and B{θ} represents a northward magnetic field by eastward electric currents within the CS.
+The updated model fits the observed data well except for a fluctuation seen at around 90 R_J , which implies a possible detection of a